-Homemade ketchup in just 3 steps – Easy, rich in flavor and definitely healthier than the store-bought version.
+Homemade ketchup in just 3 steps – Easy, rich in flavour and definitely healthier than the store-bought version.
 Plus it’s naturally vegan, gluten-free, dairy-free.

 Two ways to make homemade ketchup

 Heat a large saucepan with extra virgin olive oil on med-low heat, add chopped onion and sautée until translucent.
 Then pour in the creamy plum tomatoes.

 Add brown sugar, tomato paste, vinegar, cinnamon, black pepper and salt to taste, and mix well.